-- A research plan outlining your duties and role at the host institution or institute
+- A research plan outlining your duties and role at the host institution

-- A short personal statement describing the value of the research placement as it relates to your academic studies and career goals
+- A personal statement describing the value of the research placement as it relates to your academic studies and career goals

 - The location and dates of your research visit

 - Host supervisor contact information

 - A letter from your research host supervisor confirming their supervision of you during the research period